written by kids. performed by grownups. enjoyed by humans.

-Here’s a sneak peak at the That’s Weird, Grandma: Revenge of the Winter Matinees button!
+Here’s the That’s Weird, Grandma: Revenge of the Winter Matinees button!

 Our students are young, but they are not naïve.
 They know exactly what took place at the ballot box this week, and inside each of their brilliant minds are opinions and questions and hopes and fears about the future.

 With The Ten Diamonds and Sisters by Michelle A. from the Johnson School of Excellence slated to go into TWG on Monday, I sat down with Rawson Vint, the mastermind behind adapting this story into a song.
 We chatted about… More